neildawson/neildawson.github.io/_work/storystudio.md

 We pursued a colourful, playful visual style that deliberately avoided associations with the Christmas ad, so the app could be continually supported and used in subsequent campaigns.

-Following our principle to "give pleasant surprises", we took pleasure in adding little **flourishes** too.
+Following our principle to "give pleasant surprises", we took pleasure in adding little <mark>flourishes</mark> too.
 For example, when setting frame rate to maximum, denoted by a rocket icon at the top end of the slider, the rocket will shake and smoke as if it about to take off.

 ### Bridging the development-design gap

 We were working with an overseas development team, so it was crucial to ensure requirements were understood by everyone.
-I wrote a 27 page **functional specification** as a key reference for the devs, we held frequent calls, and communicated over Slack to work out the fine details.
+I wrote a 27 page <mark>functional specification</mark> as a key reference for the devs, we held frequent calls, and communicated over Slack to work out the fine details.

 <br/>